Here we outline first aid treatment for burns and scalds when babies or young children are injured.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

-NCT and the British Red Cross run First Aid courses for parents with babies and children up to 12 years old on life-saving topics, such as CPR, stopping bleeding and what to do if your child is choking.
+NCT and Mini First Aid run First Aid courses for parents with babies and children on life-saving topics, such as CPR, stopping bleeding and what to do if your child is choking.
 Find your nearest course.

 The Children’s Burns Trust is a national charity dedicated to providing rehabilitation support for burned and scald injured children and their families as well as prevention and awareness campaigns.